aneurai/skin-cancer-detection/README.md

 Evaluation metric is **pAUC (Partial Area Under the ROC Curve)** specifically above an 80% **True Positive Rate (TPR)**, prioritizing high sensitivity for clinical triage.

 Our project includes two approaches.
 First focuses on **neural networks**.
-TODO OSKAR

 Second one is about usage of **gradient boosting** techniques with tabular data provided by kaggle in `train-metadata.csv`.